soderluk/nirimgr/README.md

 workspace.

-Then if you want to use the scratchpad, configure `nirimgr scratch move` and `nirimgr scratch show` in a keybind, like so:
+Then if you want to use the scratchpad, configure `nirimgr scratch move` and `nirimgr scratch show` in a key-bind, like so:

 ```kdl
 binds {